I-rem/Boot2root/writeup1.md

 `ed0fd64f25f3bd3a54f8d272ba93b6e76ce7f3d0516d551c28`

 So, we were able to get the password hash for the admin.
 But I was unable to crack the hash.
-The old friend `john` or `crackstation` couldn't help.
-It would have been good to know more about the kind of hashing alghoritm they used.
-Let's see if we can figure that out.
+The old friends `john` or `crackstation` couldn't help.
+It would have been useful if we knew more about the type of hashing algorithm used.

+Let's see if we can figure it out.

 We see that the forum is powered by [mylittleforum](https://mylittleforum.net/) which is a simple PHP and MySQL based internet forum that displays the messages in classical threaded view (tree structure).
 It is Open Source licensed under the GNU General Public License.